 Vulnerabilities in Software and Firmware

 Like any other piece of technology, medical devices run on software and firmware that can have vulnerabilities.
 These vulnerabilities can be exploited by cybercriminals to gain control over the device.
-For example, a study by the U.S. Food and Drug Administration (FDA) found that 36% of reported cybersecurity issues in medical devices were related to software vulnerabilities.
+Without consistent updates and monitoring, medical technology can be an entry point for malicious actors, and breaches can easily go undetected.

 The Risk of Data Breaches